Is it even possible oil cleansing causing dry skin?

 You don’t need hot water to do the oil cleansing method.
 Using cold or lukewarm water is just as effective at cleansing your skin.

-If you normally put a hot washcloth on your face to “steam” your face while doing oil cleansing, best to stop!
-Steaming your skin can be seriously drying, and can even damage your skin.
+If you normally put a hot washcloth on your face to “steam” your face while doing oil cleansing, best to stop.
+Steaming your skin can be seriously dehydrating and drying, and can even damage your skin.

 Your pores don’t open and close with hot water or steam.
 All that hot water and steam does is loosen up the buildup on the surface of your skin.
 You can get the same deep cleanse just by spending an extra minute or two giving yourself a facial massage with your oil cleanser.
 Oil is amazing at loosening up the buildup on the surface of your skin, and by massaging that oil into your skin, not only are you getting a better cleanse, but it can be a lot more moisturizing as well.